visual-framework/vf-core/README.md

 - **Make it your own:** &nbsp;
 [Clone the child theme template](https://github.com/khawkins98/vf-child-playground)

+### ⏰ When will this be ready?

+- This is a v2.0 that was imagined in 2017 and development began in the summer of 2018.
+- As of January 2019 we're in early alpha.
+- We're hopeful a beta could be ready before summer 2018.

+Watch the [releases](https://github.com/visual-framework/vf-core/releases) and let us know your feedback: [issues](https://github.com/visual-framework/vf-core/issues) or [email](mailto:ken.hawkins@embl.de).

-### Why a VF?
+### 🤔 Why a VF?

 The Visual Framework address three major needs:

-1. ⚗️🌳 Life Sciences: We address common needs for the Life Science websites.
+1. ⚗️🌳 Life sciences: We address common needs for [life science websites](https://www.ebi.ac.uk/services).
 The Visual Framework can be easily tailored to niche needs, but out of the box it's pleasant looking, but dry and serious to support focus, clarity and data.
-1. 🏚 Compatibility: the Visual Framework is designed to work with other frameworks (both CSS, like Bootstrap, and JS, like React or Angular).
+1. 🏰 Share only what you need to: the Visual Framework is designed to work with other frameworks (both CSS, like Bootstrap, and JS, like React or Angular).
+This allows common patterns (and brand design) to be shared between sites without cross-contaminating into another framework.
 We mainly achieve this by:
    - Name spacing all selectors for CSS or JS (`vf-*`)
    - No CSS styling on HTML elements.
 We only attached to name spaced classes, that is:
       - ✅ `.vf-button {}`